U.S. House of Representatives

-Learn more about specific issues below and I sincerely thank you in joining me in this quest.
-Early voting is taking place now through October 30!
-And Election Day is just 8 days away!
-Thank you, once again, for learning more about me and my campaign and I hope to earn your vote.
+Learn more about specific issues below and I sincerely thank you in joining me in this quest and learning more about me and my campaign.
+I hope to earn your vote.

 I live in The Woodlands where I am raising my 3 children, ages 5, 11 and 15.
 I have an Accounting degree from Sam Houston State University, and I have worked in accounting for nearly 20 years in a variety of roles, in companies ranging from large corporations, to very small, locally owned businesses.

 I'm running for U.S. House TX-8, the seat currently held by Kevin Brady.
 Rep Brady has been in Congress for 24 years.
 He has become the epitome of the D.C.
 Swamp.
 Rep. Brady is out of touch with today's America, and it is time for new leadership, with fresh and innovative ideas in order to move our country forward, so that we do not get left behind by other world powers fighting every day to overtake us as the world's leader.